-(viii) †Seven other classes to be taken in not over three of the departments shown on page 28.
+(viii) †Seven other classes to be taken in not over three of the departments I-XIX in the Arts calendar.
 Six of these classes require University classes as prerequisites.

-Students in Divinity must register in the Bursar's Office on Sat.
-September 30th, after consulting with the Dean of Divinity; and they must produce a medical certificate of physical
+Students in Divinity must register in the Bursar's Office at the beginning of the academic year, after consulting with the Dean of Divinity; and they must produce a medical certificate of physical fitness.